Cghlewis/crystal_site/content/blog/delegate/index.markdown

 1. Start by implementing the bare necessities
     - If this is your first project, or maybe just your first project where you are beginning to implement some more involved data management practices, it is common for your team to feel overwhelmed.
 They may not fully understand why they are being asked to do the things you are asking them to do, and they may not understand how to fit those tasks into their routine.
 To help alleviate this concern, start by implementing a few bare necessity data management tasks and build from there once they become an accepted part of the team’s routine.
-        - For instance, instead of having the team create multiple types of documentation, pick one or two types of documentation for the team to record what is happening in a study.
+        - For instance, instead of having the team create multiple types of [documentation](https://datamgmtinedresearch.com/document), pick just one or two documents for the team to record what is happening in a study.
 Or, instead of building a complicated database to track incoming information, just start with a simple spreadsheet system.
           - See this [list](https://datamgmtinedresearch.com/appendix) of some of the most common and necessary data management tasks for ideas of bare minimum tasks.
         - Once the team begins to feel comfortable with these few systems and begins to see the benefits of them, you can consider adding in more practices or increasing the complexity.
 2. Assign responsibilities to the right people